4 Common Mistakes That Could Stop You from Getting Funding

-It’s no secret that many small businesses turn to borrowing money as a means of helping them get off the ground, develop, and succeed.
-Without business funding, many small businesses would have had a much slimmer chance of becoming the household names that they are today.
+It’s no secret that many small businesses borrow money as a means to help them get off the ground, develop, and succeed.
+Without business funding, many small businesses would have a much slimmer chance of becoming the household names that they are today.
 However, when it comes to getting a business loan of your own, the process isn’t always as straightforward or easy as you might think.
-In fact, just one simple mistake before, during or after the application process can have disastrous results when it comes to the lender’s decision.
-So, we’ve put together a list of common mistakes that business owners make when they apply for funding, to help you avoid doing the same.
+In fact, just one simple mistake before, during, or after the application process can have disastrous results when it comes to the lender’s decision.
+So, we’ve put together a list of common mistakes that business owners make when they apply for funding to help you avoid doing the same.

 Mistake #1.
 Forgetting About Your Credit Score

 If you were applying for a personal loan, then you would probably take the time to make sure that your credit score is up to scratch; this will help you better gauge your likelihood of being accepted and help you decide the best next steps to take.
 However, when applying for a business loan, many entrepreneurs forget to do this; many may think that since the loan is for their company rather than for them, their own personal credit rating won’t be taken into account.
 However, this couldn’t be further from the truth.
 If you have a poor credit score, then you are more likely to be deemed a high risk, making it more difficult for you to gain the funding that your business needs.

 Mistake #2.
 Applying to the Most Convenient Lender

 Another mistake that many business owners make when they apply for funding is going straight to the most convenient lender, with little thought as to how suitable they are.
 While it is great to be loyal to local banks, where you got your mortgage, for example.
 However, don’t count on them indefinitely.
 In fact, the more money you borrow from an institution, the less likely they may be to provide you with more if the account has not yet been closed.
 Consider alternatives to your local bank, such as government-backed small business loans.

 Mistake #3.
 Failing to Bring a Business Plan